2024 Solar Incentives Guide for Statesville, NC - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to a solar system installed on your primary or secondary residence in the United States.
-The solar system must have been installed after January 1, 2006, on a property owned by you for you to be eligible for the credit.
-Initially, the ITC applied to 30% of all installation costs (panels, accessories, labor and equipment), although the amount has fluctuated slightly over time between 26-30%.
+The ITC applies to the value of a solar system installed on your primary or secondary residence in the United States.
+The solar panels must have been installed after January 1, 2006, on a property you own for you to be eligible for the credit.
+Initially, the ITC applied to 30% of all system costs (panels, labor, accessories and equipment), although this amount has fluctuated over time between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
-There is no cap on the claim amount.
+There is no cap on the amount you can claim.

-More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit might apply to you is to reach out to your local Statesville solar panel company with your questions.
+Click here to learn more about the new Inflation Reduction Act.
+To fully understand how the new Clean Energy Credit will apply to you, reach out to your local Statesville solar installation expert.

 State & Local Solar Incentives